 The river drops an average of 950 m every 45 km.
 The most spectacular point is Cruz del Condor, 60 km from Chivay.
 This is a perfect place to see condors as they rise on thermal air currents in the morning and afternoon.

-Puno: is the major port on Lake Titicaca and famous for its folk dances, which are the most colourful found in the Peruvian highlands.
+Puno is the major port on Lake Titicaca and it is famous for its folk dances, which are the most colorful found in the Peruvian highlands.
 Puno is a cultural and linguistic frontier, dividing the two dominant ethnic groups which inhabit the Titicaca area: the Quechua and the Aymara.

-Lake Titicaca (3855 metres above sea level).
-Titicaca measures 233 km (145 miles) from northwest to southeast and 97 km (60 miles) from northeast to southwest.
-Throughout history, Lake Titicaca has been home to many different cultures and its waters have nourished great civilizations such as the Tiwanaco, Pukara and Inca.
+Lake Titicaca (3855 meters above sea level): Titicaca measures 233 km (145 miles) from northwest to southeast and 97 km (60 miles) from northeast to southwest.
+Throughout history, Lake Titicaca has been home to many different cultures and its waters have nourished great civilizations such as the Tiahuanaco, Pukara and Inca.